Chronic atopic dermatitis — a self-treatment is forbidden

 When developing a medical course, the doctor necessarily takes into account such nuances: the age phase, external symptoms, the presence of other diseases, laboratory data.

-The basis for treatment is the achievement of goals:
+The basis for treatment of chronic atopic dermatitis is the achievement of goals:

 - Exclusion of the irritant (allergen).